Fees

 Insurance

 If you have insurance with maternity benefits, our service may be covered at out-of-network rates.
 The first step in determining your coverage is to have your benefits verified by our billing service.
-I will provide you with a form to complete with your insurance information.
+I will provide you with a link to a website where you can provide your insurance information.
 These experts will verify your benefits to determine your out-of-plan benefits and co-insurance percentages.
 We ask that you pay a deposit by 38 weeks of pregnancy.
 This amount will be determined after we verify your benefits and should reflect:

 • your anticipated out-of-plan deductible